leminhtuan2015/Today-I-Learn/swift/swift.md

 # 1. Overview.
   - Swift (programming language) designed by *Apple Inc*.
   - Swift is an opensource tool under Apache 2.0 license.
   - First appeared:	June 2, 2014.
   - It is a *compiled programming language*.
   - Paradigm: Swift use multi-paradigm
     - Protocol-oriented programming.
     - object-oriented.
     - functional.
   -  Swift is intended as a replacement for C-based languages (C, C++, and Objective-C).
+## Design patterns
+- IOS frameworks rely on design patterns such as model-view-controller and delegation in their implementation

 ## Features
   - Memory is managed automatically.
   - Supports inferred types.
 ```
   int i;    // declare type
 ```
 ```
   var i;    // inferred-type
 ```
   - Dont need semicolons (*;*) at the end of each line code.
   - Closures unified with function pointers.
   - Tuples and multiple return values.
   - Generics.
   - Functional programming patterns, e.g., map and filter.

 ## Projects
   - The Swift language is managed as a collection of project.
     - *Swift compiler* command line tool.
 (Responsible for translating Swift source code into efficient, executable machine code)
     - *Standard library* bundled as part of the language.
     - *Core libraries* that provide higher-level functionality.
     - *LLDB debugger* which includes the Swift REPL.
     - *Swift package manager* for distributing and building Swift source code.

 # 2. Getting started
 ## Swift REPL (read-eval-print-loop) *interactive shell*
   - Swift REPL is a *interactive shell* the same
     - irb                 : Ruby    (interpreted)
     - rails c             : Rails   (interpreted)